-- 1. For all levels, projects must seek to address a critical research need and opportunity beyond the scope of a single laboratory or investigator's focused area of research.
+- 1. For all levels, the PI must be a faculty member with an appointment in the College of Agricultural Sciences (tenured, tenure-track, or non-tenure-track). - 2.
+For all levels, projects must seek to address a critical research need and opportunity beyond the scope of a single laboratory or investigator's focused area of research.
 All proposed research projects must require the participation of interdisciplinary collaborators with complementary fields of expertise.
-All ideas for multidisciplinary topics are encouraged. - 2.
+All ideas for multidisciplinary topics are encouraged. - 3.
 For Level I grants, a plan for engaging multiple departments is required, but all team participants do not have to be identified in the proposal.
-The primary investigator (PI) must have a faculty appointment in CAS. - 3.
+The primary investigator (PI) must have a faculty research appointment in CAS. - 4.
 For the current cycle, Level I and Level II SNIP grants can also be expanded to initiate collaborations with investigators from other colleges at Penn State.
-Cross-college collaborations require written support and prior approval for the cost share (if funds are necessary for supporting non-CAS personnel) from the associate dean for research of the collaborating unit.
-Applicants are encouraged to initiate these discussions well in advance of the full proposal submission deadline. - a.
-Preliminary prior approval for this match has been granted by the College of Information Sciences and Technology (Prasenjit Mitra, Associate Dean for Research) for Level I and Level II match. - 4.
+If funds are necessary for supporting non-CAS personnel or other expenditures in another college or campus, cross-college collaborations will require prior approval for cost share from the associate dean for research of the collaborating unit.
+Although the request for approval will be routed to the collaborating college leadership through the InfoReady submission, applicants are strongly encouraged to initiate these discussions well in advance of the full proposal submission deadline. - 5.
 For Level II and Level III grants, teams must include at least three persons with faculty appointments and across different departments.
 Team members should be from at least two different departments in CAS.
 See specific proposal requirements below.
-Faculty from any college at Penn State may be included as participants; however, SNIP funds cannot be used to support any non-CAS personnel.
-The primary investigator (PI) must have a faculty appointment in CAS.
+Faculty from any college at Penn State may be included as participants; however, SNIP funds cannot be used to support any non-CAS personnel or students.
+The primary investigator (PI) must have a faculty research appointment in CAS.